50 Affordable Family Vacation Ideas That All Ages Will Love

 Crystal River, Florida

-There are some superb family dining options in this sleepy, swampy stretch of West Florida, including Wallace’s at The Greenhouse in neighboring Homosassa, but the big, beautiful manatees filling the waterways here are the main reason to visit.
-The opportunity to swim with manatees in the wild starts as low as $65 per person for a three-hour boat tour, which includes a wet suit, equipment, and terrific tour guides.
+Why you’ll love it: Considered the teddy bears of the sea, the big, beautiful manatees filling the waterways here are the main reason to visit.
+The opportunity to swim with manatees in the wild starts as low as $65 per person for a three-hour boat tour, which includes a wetsuit, equipment and terrific tour guides.
 As far as tourist experiences go, especially those involving wild animal encounters, that’s the best deal in the country.

-When you book a room at the Plantation on Crystal River, you’ll be right where hundreds of manatees are also staying!
-Plus, you’ll enjoy the use of beach chairs, umbrellas, and towels, and the chance to play a round on the nine-hole golf course.
-The kids will love to swim in the outdoor heated lagoon pool.
+Where to stay: When you book a room at the Plantation on Crystal River, you’ll be right where hundreds of manatees are also staying.
+Plus, the family-friendly resort has beach chairs, umbrellas and towels, as well as a nine-hole golf course and an outdoor heated lagoon pool, perfect for the kids.

-Speaking of good values, they can be hard to find when it comes to hotels near the national parks of Southern Utah, but the Best Western Plus just to the west of the entrance to Zion has a pool and prices that are fair for the in-demand region.
+Where to stay: Good values may seem hard to find when it comes to hotels near Utah’s national parks, but the Best Western Plus (to the west of Zion’s entrance) has a pool and prices that are fair for the in-demand region.

-While you’ll find a number of accommodations in Motor City, of course, we highly recommend a stay at the Courtyard Downtown.
-It also provides easy access to Detroit’s People Mover, which runs through the hotel and makes it easy to move about the city, from the baseball field to see a Tigers game to the waterfront.
+Where to stay: While you’ll find a number of great hotels in Motor City, a stay at the Courtyard Downtown provides easy access to the Detroit People Mover, an automated public transit system that runs through the hotel and makes it a breeze to move to locations around the city, including the waterfront area and Comerica Park (to see a Detroit Tigers baseball game).

 Maciej Nicgorski/Getty Images